Bob Lilley (soccer, born 1966)

 Robert "Bob" Lilley (born May 2, 1966) is an American soccer coach who is the head coach of USL Championship club Pittsburgh Riverhounds SC.
 He has managed the Hershey Wildcats, Montreal Impact, Vancouver Whitecaps, Detroit Ignition, and Rochester Rhinos.

 A former midfielder, he played collegiately at George Mason before appearing at the professional level for Orlando Lions and Maryland Bays and indoors with Hershey Impact, Harrisburg Heat, and Pittsburgh Stingers.

+Early life

+Bob Lilley was born on May 2, 1966, in Fort Monmouth, New Jersey.
+He grew up in Carlisle, Pennsylvania and attended Carlisle High School.
+He played for the Carlisle High varsity soccer team for all four years of high school, and usually featured as a forward or midfielder.

 Playing career

 Bob Lilley attended George Mason University and played for the George Mason Patriots from 1984 to 1987.
+As a freshman, he played in midfield, but moved to a defensive role starting in his sophomore year.
 He played in 82 games for the Patriots, which was the second-most appearances in school history as of 2021.
 Lilley served as team captain for the Patriots.
+Lilley graduated from George Mason in spring of 1988.

+In October 1988, Lilley signed with American Indoor Soccer Association expansion team Hershey Impact.

 In 1989, Lilley signed with the Orlando Lions of the American Soccer League.
 In 1990, the ASL merged with the Western Soccer Alliance to form the American Professional Soccer League.
 Lilley spent the 1990 season with the Lions in the new APSL.
 In the fall of 1990, he joined the Hershey Impact of the National Professional Soccer League.

 In 1992, he moved to the Harrisburg Heat.
 In 1994, he spent the summer indoor season with the Pittsburgh Stingers in the Continental Indoor Soccer League.
-Following the 1996–1997 NPSL season, Lilley retired from playing and entered the coaching ranks.
+Following the 1996–97 NPSL season, Lilley retired from playing and entered the coaching ranks.
+He played his final home match for the Heat on January 18, 1997.